 It's a great place for a road trip since there truly is something for everyone here.
 Plus, it's easy to get around with decent roads and plenty of tourism infrastructure.

 But the Finger Lakes is a fairly large region (9,000+ square miles, remember!).
 So for this specific trip, I'm focusing mostly on Finger Lakes Wine Country and the southern part of the region.
-This area has a little bit of everything that makes the Finger Lakes so special, making it a great focus for a trip.
+This area has a little bit of everything that makes the Finger Lakes so special, making it a great focus for a memorable trip.

 How to get to the Finger Lakes